 "The Youth of our country are made USELESS....by being USED LESS!!"
 This is the refrain that J Ram Nitesh, a third year student from Electronics and Communication Engineering of SRM uses to begin his speech.
-Ram Nitesh has recently made SRM University proud by being a part of the 46 member Indian delegation headed by Mr. Manmohan Singh, that was a part of the 'Policy Making in Sustainable Technologies' forum under YUNGA [Youth and United Nations Global Alliance] in the much celebrated Climate Conference in Denmark, the COP15.
+Ram Nitesh has recently made SRM Institute of Science and Technology (formerly known as SRM University) proud by being a part of the 46 member Indian delegation headed by Mr. Manmohan Singh, that was a part of the 'Policy Making in Sustainable Technologies' forum under YUNGA [Youth and United Nations Global Alliance] in the much celebrated Climate Conference in Denmark, the COP15.

 COP, Conference of Parties is the most important conference on climatic issues that has been held annually since 1995.
 The 2009 United Nations Climate Change Conference was held in Copenhagen, Denmark, between 7 December and 18 December.
 The conference included the 15th Conference of the Parties (COP 15) to the United Nations Framework Convention on Climate Change and the 5th Meeting of the Parties (COP/MOP 5) to the Kyoto Protocol.
 A framework for climate change mitigation beyond 2012 was to be agreed there.
 Although this convention couldn't reproduce a satisfactory outcome, the 192 countries and media participated appreciably this time.
 More importantly, youth were actively involved at Copenhagen.
 The Indian delegation had 6 youth members and one of them was from SRM!